Bradford Industrial Museum: Spinning

-The introduction of the cap frame ca.1828 was a step forward in attaining higher production and finer yarn spinning.
-It is suitable for producing yarns made from botany and fine crossbred quality wools.
-Unlike the flyer frame where the spindle and flyer rotate, on the cap frame the spindle is stationary and carries a steel cap.
-Moving up and down the spindle is a lifter plate which carries the spinning tube on which the bobbin fits.
+The introduction of the cap frame c.1828 was a step forward in attaining higher production and finer yarn spinning.
+It is suitable for producing yarns made from botany and fine crossbred quality wool.
+Unlike the flyer frame where the spindle and flyer rotate, on the cap frame, the spindle is stationary and carries a steel cap.
+Moving up and down the spindle is a lifter plate that carries the spinning tube on which the bobbin fits.
 The revolving tube and bobbin impart twist to the yarn until it becomes strong enough to wind onto the bobbin.
 The speed of the bobbin causes the thread to balloon, and the air resistance to this balloon, combined with friction on the cap edge, is sufficient to give enough tension for winding on at the line of the cap edge as the bobbin moves up and down inside the cap.
-The 64-spindle cap spinner on display is hand doffed.
+The 64-spindle cap spinner on display is hand-doffed.

 The museum also has a 24-spindle velox ring spinner which was a later development of the ring spinning frame.
-The passage of the yarn from the front rollers to the paper tube - used in place of a bobbin - is different from other types of spinning frames.
-When the yarn leaves the rollers it passes direct to the top of an elongated spindle and coils round it two or three times before forming a balloon to the ring traveller.
+The passage of the yarn from the front rollers to the paper tube – used in place of a bobbin – is different from other types of spinning frames.
+When the yarn leaves the rollers it passes direct to the top of an elongated spindle and coils around it two or three times before forming a balloon to the ring traveller.
 This enables the twist to be imparted between the spindle top and roller nip, thus helping to produce a smoother yarn.

 Weaving gallery

 The era of Industrial Revolution weaving machinery gave rise to technological jargon in places such as Yorkshire with a strong local dialect.
-The resultant inscrutability of linguistic terms has given rise to such jokes as the one from Monty Python's Trouble at Mill sketch: One on't cross beams gone owt askew on treadle.
+The resultant inscrutability of linguistic terms has given rise to such jokes as the one from Monty Python's "Trouble at Mill" sketch: One on't cross beams gone owt askew on treadle.
 This nonsense may have been written so on the script as a joke, but what Graham Chapman could have said correctly in dialect is, "One o't crossbeams 'as gone out o' skew on't treadle", meaning "One of the crossbeams has gone askew on the treadle".
 The treadle was a rocking pedal, powered by the worker's foot.
 The treadle in turn powered a reciprocating beam, and the power from that was transferred to the machinery.
 On a loom, these reciprocating beams were called lams, and were connected with the treadles by strings which were also connected with jacks to work the yelds.
 In big factories, power could be transferred from one large drive wheel to another across a wide room via a reciprocating beam, called in that situation a crossbeam.
 Out of skew is a dialect expression meaning in incorrect position.
 Whether a foot-driven treadle could power a mighty crossbeam is a moot point, and may be a joke in itself, but the explanation of the above phrase and its humour is tightly connected with the mechanism of the weaving machinery described below.